Ukraine fights to hold off Russian advances in south, east | Law-Order

 But so far, Russia's troops and the separatist forces appear to have made only minor gains.

-In part because of the strength of Ukrainian resistance, the US believes the Russians are "at least several days behind where they wanted to be" as they try to encircle Ukrainian troops in the east, said the senior US defence official, who spoke on condition of anonymity to discuss the American military's assessment.
+In part because of the strength of Ukrainian resistance, the U.S. believes the Russians are "at least several days behind where they wanted to be" as they try to encircle Ukrainian troops in the east, said the senior U.S. defense official, who spoke on condition of anonymity to discuss the American military's assessment.

 In the bombed-out city of Mariupol, around 100,000 people were believed trapped with little food, water or medicine.
 An estimated 2,000 Ukrainian defenders and 1,000 civilians were holed up at the Azovstal steel plant.